 In the Philippines, program impacts (to date) include:

-• Over 68 tons of plastic and other low-value waste secured from leaking into the environment through recovery efforts that diverted material from landfills, while supporting local livelihoods and building circular economies.
+• Secured over 800 metric tons of plastic and other low-value waste–the equivalent of approximately 76 million plastic bottles– from leaking into the environment through recovery efforts that diverted material from landfills, while supporting local livelihoods and building circular economies.

-• Over 625 individuals trained from local government, informal waste sector, and local organizations to build local capacity for solid waste management planning and programs.
+• Trained nearly 3,000 individuals from local government, informal waste sector, and local organizations to build local capacity for solid waste management planning and programs.

-• Partnerships formed with local government units; private sector partners, including Nestle Philippines and the Coca-Cola Foundation; and groups including the Metro Manila Development Authority and World Bank to strengthen the Philippines’ local waste systems and build resiliency.
+• Formed over 70 partnerships with local government units; private sector partners, including Nestle Philippines and the Coca-Cola Foundation Philippines; and groups including the Metro Manila Development Authority and World Bank, to build sustainable, circular economies.

-• Over $1.3 million in grant funding awarded to local partners to implement effective, locally-led solutions.
+• Awarded approximately $3.8 million in grant funding and in-kind support to local organizations and governments to implement effective, locally-led solutions.

 Women in Waste’s Economic Empowerment Activity